usnationalarchives/digital-preservation/Digital_Preservation_Risk_Matrix/readme.md

 **1.2: Does the format have a published open specification?**

 A published open specification details how a format and its metadata are structured, which enables validation of a file against its specification.
 It also may enable the reverse engineering of software and tools to render or execute a file format, if the original software no longer exists.
 Furthermore, it can be difficult to assess the other sustainability factors of a file format without a published open specification.
 Both non-proprietary and proprietary formats may have published open specifications.
+For the purposes of NARA's risk assessment and preservation planning, in many cases we consider unofficial and reverse engineered specifications as published open specifications.

 **1.3: If there is a published specification, has it been approved and published by an internationally recognized standards organization?**